Thrill12/SpaceDudeLore/Factions/The Union.md

 ### Recruitment process

 The Union has a unique recruitment process - they use [Quantum Wave](../Physics/Quantum%20Wave.md) technology to brainwash new recruits into thinking that the Union is correct in every aspect.
 It is a modern form of conscription, never before seen.
-The first mention of this
+The first mention of this was around 20 years after The Union's formation, yet it was never heard about ever since and people have forgotten.